report glass damage to your car insurance

 Katrin Straub

-A chip in the windscreen is annoying, but with the right knowledge, it's quickly managed.
-Find out here how to report glass damage to your car insurance and what to consider to minimise costs and receive full coverage.
+A stone chip in the windscreen is annoying, but with the right knowledge it can be settled quickly.
+Find out here how to report glass damage to your car insurance and what to bear in mind in order to minimise costs and retain the full range of cover.

 The topic in brief and concise terms

-Report a glass damage to your car insurance promptly, ideally within seven days, to avoid jeopardising your claim.
+Report glass damage to your car insurance provider immediately, ideally within seven days, so as not to jeopardise your claim.

-The partial coverage insurance usually covers the costs for glass damage caused by external influences (e.g., stone chips) without affecting the no-claims class.
+Partial comprehensive insurance usually covers the cost of glass damage caused by external influences (e.g. stone chips) without affecting your no-claims class.

-For a simple stone chip repair, many insurers waive the excess; however, this usually applies when the windscreen is replaced.
+For a simple chip repair, many insurers waive the excess; when the windscreen is replaced, it is usually payable.

-A crack and it's happened: A stone chip has damaged your windscreen.
-Each year in Germany, around two million glass damage claims are reported to car insurers.
-The most common cause is indeed stone chips, but hail or burglary can also lead to glass damage.
-It is important to act calmly after discovering the damage and to check the road safety of the vehicle; if there are larger damages that obstruct visibility, the vehicle should no longer be driven.
-Prompt documentation of the damage with photos is very helpful for later reporting to the insurance company.
+With a bang, it has happened: a stone chip has damaged your windscreen.
+Every year in Germany, around two million glass damage claims are reported to motor insurers.
+The most common cause is in fact stone chips, but hail or burglary/theft can also lead to glass damage.
+The important thing is to act calmly once the damage has been discovered and check roadworthiness; if the damage is extensive and impairs visibility, the vehicle should no longer be driven.
+Prompt documentation of the damage with photos is very helpful for later reporting to the insurer.

-The comprehensive insurance is usually your first point of contact here.
-It covers damage to your vehicle's glass caused by external influences such as stone chips or hail.
-Fortunately, settling a glass damage claim through comprehensive insurance typically does not lead to an upgrade in your no-claims discount.
-This means your insurance premium remains constant, even if you need to use this service.
-The exact conditions and deadlines for reporting are crucial for smooth processing.
+The partial comprehensive insurance is usually your first point of contact here.
+It covers damage to your vehicle’s glazing caused by external influences such as stone chips or hail.
+Fortunately, settling a glass damage claim through partial comprehensive cover does not usually result in a higher no-claims discount class.
+This means your insurance premium remains unchanged, even if you need to make use of this service.
+The exact terms and reporting deadlines are crucial for a smooth process.

-The prompt reporting of glass damage to your car insurance is a crucial factor.
-Most insurers, such as HUK-Coburg, recommend reporting the damage within seven days at the latest.
-Some providers like Check24 also specify a seven-day deadline.
-It is essential to adhere to this deadline to not jeopardize your entitlement to benefits.
-For the report, you typically need your insurance number, details about the vehicle, the time and location of the damage, and a precise description of the incident.
+Promptly reporting glass damage to your car insurance provider is a crucial factor.
+Most insurers, such as HUK-Coburg, recommend reporting it no later than seven days after the damage occurs.
+Some providers, such as Check24, also specify a seven-day deadline.
+Be sure to meet this deadline to avoid jeopardising your right to benefits.
+To make the report, you will usually need your policy number, vehicle details, the time and place of the damage, and a precise description of what happened.
 Photos of the damage are extremely helpful.

-Nowadays, you can usually report it easily online, by phone, or in writing.
-Many insurers offer digital portals for quick claim reporting.
-With some providers, such as Allianz, if repair is done by a glass partner, a separate pre-report might not be necessary as the workshop handles this directly.
-It's best to clarify this directly with your insurer or a partner company.
-A precise and complete report notably speeds up the whole process and ensures that all necessary information is available for examination.
+These days, the report can usually be made easily online, by phone or in writing.
+Many insurers offer digital portals for quick claims reporting.
+With some providers, such as Allianz, if the repair is carried out by a glass partner, a separate advance claim report may not be necessary, as the workshop handles this directly.
+It is best to clarify this directly with your insurer or a partner workshop.
+A precise and complete report significantly speeds up the entire process and ensures that all necessary information is available for assessment.

-Repair or replacement: smart management of costs and deductibles
+Repair or replacement: managing cost coverage and deductibles smartly

-Whether a damaged windscreen can be repaired or requires replacement depends on the type, size, and position of the damage.
-Smaller stone chips, often no larger than a two-euro coin and outside the driver's line of sight, can frequently be repaired.
+Whether a damaged windscreen can be repaired or needs replacing depends on the type, size and position of the damage.
+Small stone chips, often no larger than a two-euro coin and outside the driver’s field of vision, can often be repaired.
 The costs for this are often under one hundred euros.
-Many insurance companies waive the agreed excess in the comprehensive cover in the event of repair.
-This is a significant advantage, as the repair is usually free of charge for you.
+Many insurers waive the agreed excess for repairs under partial cover.
+This is a significant advantage, as the repair is then usually free of charge for you.

-A replacement of the windscreen is unavoidable if the damage is more extensive, cracks have formed, or the damage is in the direct line of sight of the driver.
-The costs for a windscreen replacement can, particularly with modern vehicles equipped with driver assistance systems, be up to four thousand euros.
-The GDV reports an average cost of 838 euros per glass damage in 2023.
-In the case of a replacement, the contractually agreed excess is usually due, for example, one hundred and fifty euros.
-The workshop then settles the remaining amount directly with your insurance.
-Please note any workshop binding that may be agreed in your contract.
+A windscreen replacement is unavoidable if the damage is larger, cracks have formed, or the damage is directly in the driver’s line of sight.
+The cost of replacing a windscreen can, especially in modern vehicles with driver assistance systems, be as much as four thousand euros.
+The GDV reports average costs of 838 euros per glass claim in 2023.
+For a replacement, the contractually agreed excess is usually due, for example one hundred and fifty euros.
+The garage then bills the remaining amount directly to your insurer.
+Please note any workshop restrictions agreed in your policy.

-The following points help in deciding between repair and replacement:
+The following points help when deciding between repair and replacement:

 • Size of the damage: Is it smaller than a two-euro coin?

-• Position: Is the damage outside the driver's direct line of sight and at least ten centimetres from the edge?
+• Position: Is the damage outside the driver’s direct field of vision and at least ten centimetres from the edge?

-• Type of damage: Is it a single impact without crack formation?
+• Type of damage: Is it a single impact without cracking?

 • Depth of the damage: Is the damage only superficial?

-• Number of damages: Is there only a single piece of damage?
+• Number of damages: Is there only a single damage?

-Complying with these criteria increases the chances of a cost-effective repair.
-Knowledge of the difference between comprehensive and fully comprehensive cover is also relevant here.
+Adhering to these criteria increases the chance of a cost-effective repair.
+Understanding the difference between partial cover and comprehensive cover is also relevant here.

-Utilise expert knowledge: Legal aspects and recent rulings on glass damage
+Leveraging expert knowledge: legal aspects and recent rulings on glass damage

-In insurance law, there are several interesting aspects and court decisions you should be aware of when reporting glass damage to your car insurance.
-A judgement from the District Court of Cologne (Case No.: 523 DS 77/13) warns against agreements with garages where a discount equivalent to the deductible is granted, but the full amount is billed to the insurer.
-Such conduct constitutes fraud and may result in the loss of insurance cover.
-Therefore, honesty in reporting damage is not only a matter of morality but also a legal requirement.
+In insurance law, there are several interesting aspects and rulings you should be aware of when reporting glass damage to your motor insurance.
+A ruling by the Cologne Local Court (case no. 523 DS 77/13) warns against arrangements with workshops in which a discount equivalent to the excess is granted, while the full amount is billed to the insurer.
+Such conduct constitutes fraud and can lead to loss of insurance cover.
+Honesty when reporting a claim is therefore not only a matter of morality, but is also legally required.

-Our expert tip: Always clarify the exact procedure and cost coverage with your insurer or a partner garage in advance.
-Carefully document the damage and the communication.
-This helps to avoid misunderstandings and support your claims for a correct damage report.
+Our expert tip: Always clarify in advance with your insurer or a partner workshop the exact procedure and cost coverage.
+Keep careful records of the damage and the communications.
+This helps to avoid misunderstandings and supports your claim for a proper claim notification.

 Long-term effects and prevention: How to stay optimally protected

-The settlement of glass damage via comprehensive insurance usually has no negative impact on your no-claims class (SF class).
-This means your insurance premium for third-party liability and possibly comprehensive insurance does not increase as a result.
-This is an important difference from the settlement of damages via full comprehensive insurance, where a downgrade can occur.
-The costs for glass damage are substantial for insurers; in 2023, they paid around 1.7 billion euros for this.
+Settling glass damage through partial comprehensive cover generally has no negative impact on your no-claims bonus (NCB).
+This means your insurance premium for motor third-party liability and, where applicable, comprehensive cover does not increase as a result.
+This is an important difference compared with settling damage through fully comprehensive cover, where a downgrade can occur.
+The cost of glass damage is a significant expense for insurers; in 2023 they paid around EUR 1.7 billion for this.

-To prevent glass damage, anticipatory driving is essential.
-Maintain a sufficient distance from vehicles ahead, especially on gravel roads or construction areas.
-A functioning windshield washer system and clean windows also contribute to the early detection of hazards.
-Should damage still occur, you now know how to report it to your car insurance.
-For comprehensive coverage in the area of auto & mobility, we at nextsure are happy to provide you with advice.
+To help prevent glass damage, anticipatory driving is essential.
+Keep a sufficient distance from vehicles in front, especially on gravel roads or in roadworks areas.
+An intact windscreen wiper system and clean windows also help to detect hazards at an early stage.
+Should damage still occur, you now know how to report it to your motor insurance.
+For comprehensive cover in the area of car & mobility, we at nextsure will be happy to advise you.

-Consider the following tips for prevention and in the event of damage:
+Please note the following tips for prevention and in the event of a claim:

-1. Always maintain at least a three-second distance from the vehicle in front.
+1. Always keep at least a three-second gap to the vehicle in front.

-2. Reduce your speed on unpaved roads or in construction areas by up to twenty percent.
+2. Reduce your speed on unpaved roads or in roadworks areas by up to twenty per cent.

-3. Regularly check your windows for small damages; a small chip can quickly develop into a crack.
+3. Check your windows regularly for small damage; a small chip can quickly develop into a crack.

-4. Have small stone chips repaired promptly, often this is free for you and prevents major damage.
+4. Have small stone chips repaired promptly; this is often free of charge for you and prevents more extensive damage.

-5. In case of damage: Secure the area temporarily with a windscreen patch to minimize the ingress of dirt and moisture before visiting a workshop.
+5. In the event of damage: temporarily secure the area with a windscreen patch to minimise the ingress of dirt and moisture before visiting a garage.

-These measures can help reduce the risk of glass damage and ease the resolution if it occurs.
-A good comprehensive insurance is an important component.
+These measures can help reduce the risk of glass damage and make the claims process easier if the worst happens.
+Good comprehensive cover is an important building block here.

 FAQ

-What documents do I need to report a glass damage claim to my car insurance?
+Which documents do I need to submit to report glass damage to my car insurance?

-To report a glass damage, you typically need your insurance policy number, the official registration number of your vehicle, information about how, where, and when the damage occurred, as well as photos of the damage.
+To report glass damage, you will usually need your policy number, your vehicle’s official registration number, information about how, where and when the damage occurred, as well as photos of the damage.

-Does my partial coverage also include damage to headlights and mirrors?
+Does my partial comprehensive cover also include damage to headlights and mirrors?

-Yes, glass damage to headlights and exterior mirrors is usually covered by partial comprehensive insurance.
+Yes, glass damage to headlights and wing mirrors is generally also covered by partial comprehensive insurance.

-What happens if I have a garage tie?
+What happens if I have to use an approved garage?

-With a garage commitment, your insurer dictates which partner garage the damage must be repaired at.
-If you do not comply, it may lead to a reduction in the reimbursement.
+With a repair-shop restriction, your insurer specifies which partner garage must carry out the repair.
+If you do not comply, the reimbursement may be reduced.
 Clarify this in advance.

-Can I also get the glass damage paid out (fictional invoice)?
+Can I also have the glass damage paid out to me (cash settlement)?

-A fictitious billing is rather uncommon in the case of glass damage and often not in the insurer's interest, as the repair or replacement is intended to restore road safety.
-Clarify this option directly with your insurance; often, direct processing with a workshop is preferred.
+A notional settlement is rather unusual for glass damage and is often not in the insurer's interests, as the repair or replacement is intended to restore road safety.
+Please clarify this option directly with your insurer; direct handling with a workshop is often preferred.

-What if the stone chip is in the driver's field of vision?
+What if the stone chip is in the driver’s line of sight?

-A stone chip in the driver's direct field of vision usually cannot be repaired.
-In most cases, it is necessary to replace the windscreen to ensure road safety.
+As a rule, a chip in the driver's direct field of vision must not be repaired.
+In most cases, the windscreen needs to be replaced to ensure road safety.

-How long does it take to repair or replace a car window?
+How long does it take to repair or replace a windscreen?

 A stone chip repair often takes only about thirty to sixty minutes.
-A windscreen replacement can take several hours, sometimes up to a day, depending on the vehicle model and adhesive drying times.
+Depending on the vehicle model and the adhesive drying times, a windscreen replacement can take several hours, sometimes up to a day.

 Subscribe to our newsletter